![]() | ![]() |

 Date not given: Synopsis in main ENT listing

-The episode was a interesting one - certainly one of the better ones in the series, both the main plot and especially due to the acting of the main characters (the doctor and his patient, this week's guest).
+The episode was an interesting one - certainly one of the better ones in the series, both the main plot and especially due to the acting of the main characters (the doctor and his patient, this week's guest).
 [Overall, Billingsley was sadly under-used in the series.]

 There are a number of things that I didn't like - or rather, found annoying.
 [Not just the usual Mayweather "Ow!
-My leg - again!" incident - he'd be better off just staying in his pilot's seat rather than being *allowed* to go anywhere! :D]
+My leg - again!" incident - he'd be better off just staying in his pilot's seat rather than being *allowed* to go anywhere! :D] Mainly the misuse of various personnel - the fault of the writers, perhaps.

 As the Chief Engineer, Tucker should have been on the alien transport vessel, along with some of his department, working with the alien crew to help repair the ship's warp core and engines.
 It would have been interesting to see them doing this - along with seeing the alien ship and crew and how they all got along.
 [Cooperating, in contrast to the tension in Sickbay.]

+But no - he goes down to the planet on a caving expedition to rescue the Denobulan geologists... despite needing Mayweather to teach/guide him on climbing, and not knowing the likeliest place to search for them (Malcolm helped him with that).
 Couldn't they have found a geologist amongst the science department personnel on Enterprise?
 One who, as a geologist, would be more familiar with where to look for the Denobulans - as well as being, most likely, accomplished at caving/climbing?
-What about some of Malcolm's
+What about some of Malcolm's security department - if they're anything like most military forces, they'll have a spread of skills to cover mountain and arctic/jungle/desert warfare conditions.
+Wouldn't some of their personnel experienced in mountaineering/climbing have been of more use?

 Their equipment doesn't seem to be very good.
 What about helmets for protection?
 Where the front part (covering the forehead) could generate the full spectrum of light (infra-red through ultraviolet) instead of that awkward looking shoulder/backpack lamp.
 Even suitable visors, to protect the eyes from dust, could have been sensitive to various wavelengths (IR through UV) to help them see in the dark (perhaps through being also able to act as night vision/image enhancers).
 A breather, again to protect from dust and/or hallucinogenic spores, etc, in the air.
 Even the mention of their suit/coverall being capable of generating power for their equipment through the wearer's movements.
 Any or all of these would have shown that their technology was more advanced than today's.